 What inspired you to become a nurse?

 Nursing is my second degree and career.
 I worked in the mental health field for many years before going into nursing.
 I was married to a Marine and wanted a job in the healthcare field that would be flexible.
-I knew that nurses were in high demand.
+I knew that nurses were in high demand. anti herpes.
 I had worked as a behavior technician for a children’s psychiatric hospital where I was able to observe nurses and their duties.
 I saw that I could still use the skill set I had already developed in mental health and have the flexibility I needed as a nurse.

 Why did you become a forensic nurse?